wilkesybear/chat_client/README.md

 # chat_client
-ios chat client using the Parse pod
+*an ios chat client using the Parse pod*